When can I register for the next semester?

 Can I "walk" in the upcoming commencement ceremony if I am just a few credits short of completing my degree?

-- UMBC allows students to "walk" in the commencement ceremony if they are within eight credits of the required 120 credits; however, students must register for those remaining credits during the immediate winter or summer session.
-(NOTE: students will not receive diplomas and will not have officially graduated until all university requirements are satisfied)
+- FOR SPRING 2015 GRADUATES ONLY: UMBC allows students to "walk" in the commencement ceremony if they are within eight credits of the required 120 credits; however, students must register for those remaining credits during the immediate winter or summer session.
+(NOTE: Students will not receive diplomas and will not have officially graduated until all university requirements are satisfied.)
+Please note important update below.

 Where do I get my cap and gown for graduation?
 Do I have to go to main campus?